Farsighted Titelbild

 9,95 € pro Monat nach 30 Tagen.
 Monatlich kündbar.

-Für 28,95 € kaufen
+Für 18,95 € kaufen

-Für 28,95 € kaufen
+Für 18,95 € kaufen

 Über diesen Titel

-There's no one-size-fits-all model for the important decisions that can alter the course of a life, an organization, or a civilization.
-But Farsighted explains how we can approach these choices more effectively and how we can appreciate the subtle intelligence of choices that shaped our broader social history.
+Through compelling stories that reveal surprising insights, Johnson explains how we can most effectively approach the choices that can chart the course of a life, an organization, or a civilization.
+Farsighted will help you imagine your possible futures and appreciate the subtle intelligence of the choices that shaped our broader social history.

 Kritikerstimmen

-“Riveting....
+“Riveting...
 As a deep thinker and gifted storyteller, Johnson is the right author to tackle the topic.
-He’s at his best when analyzing impossibly complex decisions....
+He’s at his best when analyzing impossibly complex decisions...
 One of Johnson’s thought-provoking points is that [people who excel at long-term thinking] read novels, which are ideal exercises in mental time travel and empathy.
-I think he’s right.”
-(The New York Times Book Review)
+I think he’s right.”—The New York Times Book Review

-“Johnson is explicitly focused on real-life decisions that (ideally) involve serious deliberation....
-[He]reminds us that, fundamentally, choices concern competing narratives, and we’re likely to make better choices if we have richer stories, with more fleshed-out characters, a more nuanced understanding of motives, and a deeper appreciation of how decisions are likely to reverberate and resound.”
-(The Wall Street Journal)
+“Johnson is explicitly focused on real-life decisions that (ideally) involve serious deliberation...
+[He]reminds us that, fundamentally, choices concern competing narratives, and we’re likely to make better choices if we have richer stories, with more fleshed-out characters, a more nuanced understanding of motives, and a deeper appreciation of how decisions are likely to reverberate and resound.” —The Wall Street Journal

-“Johnson is well-placed to dig into these dilemmas of decision-making, as he gracefully serves up examples ranging from 17th-century urban planning to contemporary artificial intelligence.”
-(Financial Times)
+“Johnson is well-placed to dig into these dilemmas of decision-making, as he gracefully serves up examples ranging from 17th-century urban planning to contemporary artificial intelligence.” —Financial Times

 Noch keine Rezensionen vorhanden